Egypt’s top prosecutor denies activist was tortured

 “The public prosecution also did not observe any visible injuries that could be useful to the investigations, and that the defendant responded denying the existence of any injuries to his body,” the statement read.

-As evidence of in the case against Zaki, Egypt’s national security agency provided 10 pages printed from a Facebook account carrying the name Patrick George Zaki The statement described it as “inflammatory material against the state institutions and figures.”
+As evidence of in the case against Zaki, Egypt’s national security agency provided 10 pages printed from a Facebook account carrying the name Patrick George Zaki.
+The statement described it as “inflammatory material against the state institutions and figures.”

 It said Zaki denied the claims against him, and that the prosecutor’s office ordered him to remain in custody pending further investigations.

 Zaki’s arrest and detention have generated tremendous interest in Italy, the country where he’s been studying.
-That’s because of the 2016 death of 28-year-old Italian researcher Giulio Regeni, whose battered body was found on a roadside on the outskirts of Cairo.
+That’s because of the 2016 death in Egypt of 28-year-old Italian researcher Giulio Regeni, whose battered body was found on a roadside on the outskirts of Cairo.

 Italy’s public prosecutor has opened an investigation into several Egyptian police and secret service members in connection with Regeni’s torture and killing.
 Regeni’s death remains a source of simmering tension between the countries.